 is a type of epilepsy without physical seizures.

-Some patients suffer from hyperactivity and...read more »
+Some patients suffer from ...read more »

 Various conditions misdiagnosed as ADHD: The hyperactivity type symptoms that are often diagnosed

 as ADHD, can also be caused by a number of physical conditions,

 as reported in the book A Dose of Sanity.